jordan-bonecutter/memtools/README.md

 ## Plans for the future

-Right now, memtools uses an aray to hold all the allocations which is not ideal for search.
+Right now, memtools uses an array to hold all the allocations which is not ideal for search.
 I plan to move to a binary tree where the integer value of the pointer is used as its key.
 This should provide a much faster lookup time (for large amounts of allocations).
 I would also like to support multiple comments and comment deletion for memory allocations (though I'm not quite sure how to move forward from a user standpoint here).
 If you'd like to help contribute, please contact me!